Workday

 Future concepts

-We conceptualized voice commands to reduce the amount of time required holding a phone at eye-level, virtual pets to personalize and gamify the workspace, as well as curated videos and tours to welcome new-hires and visitors.
+I conceptualized voice commands to reduce the amount of time required holding a phone at eye-level, virtual pets and gamifications to personalize one's workspace, as well as curated videos and tours to welcome new-hires and visitors.

 Reflection

-Although not shared here, I also had the opportunity to explore other technologies like mixed reality, blockchain, NFCs, wearables, wellness tech, and more.
+Although not shared here, I also had the opportunity to explore other technologies like mixed reality (MR), blockchain, NFCs, wearables, wellness tech, and more.

 This team of visionaries never failed to impress me with their deep knowledge, passion, and curiosity.
 Many teams at Workday and customers look to Labs for inspiration and technical advice.
 Some of our research has directly influenced Workday products.